Knowledge-Graph-Hub/kg-cookiecutter/README.md

 kg app --data-dir data
 ```

-For moer information about kg-chat commands, please [refer the documentation](https://kghub.org/kg-chat/)
+For more information about kg-chat commands, please [refer the documentation](https://kghub.org/kg-chat/)